After Assange arrest, Trump says he knows 'nothing' about WikiLeaks

 "I hope people are looking at the disgraceful behavior of Hillary Clinton as exposed by WikiLeaks," Trump tweeted Oct.
 11, 2016.
 "She is unfit to run."

+Later that month, at a rally in North Carolina, Trump said, "we love Wikileaks."

+And, just a week before Election Day, he tweeted from Eau Claire, Wisconsin, about the organization.

 "WikiLeaks emails reveal Podesta urging Clinton camp to 'dump' emails.
-Time to #DrainTheSwamp!," he tweeted Nov.
-1, just a week before the election, from Eau Claire, Wisconsin.
+Time to #DrainTheSwamp!," he wrote.